gaurav-bhadane/Diamond_Price_Prediction/README.md

 # Diamond Price Prediction

-This project aims to predict diamond prices using various regression algorithms.
+This Project aims to Predict Diamond Prices using various regression algorithms.
 It involves data preprocessing, feature engineering, and applying different regression models to find the best predictor.

 ## Table of Contents
 - [Introduction](#introduction)